Disentanglement via Latent Quantization: : Information-Theoretic Metrics for Disentanglement

 \subsection{Explicitness}

-Modularity and compactness are measured in terms of mutual information, so they are agnostic to \emph{how} this information is encoded.
-Our third metric, explicitness, measures the extent to which the relationship between the sources and latents is simple (e.g., linear~\citep{eastwood2018framework,ridgeway2018learning}).
-Since previous explicitness metrics have been fairly ad hoc, we suggest a formalism using the framework of predictive $\mathcal{V}$-information, a generalization of mutual information that specifies an allowable function class, denoted $\mathcal{V}$, for the computation of information.
-Our presentation of predictive $\mathcal{V}$-information is informal; for technical precision readers are encouraged to read Xu et al.~\cite{xu2020theory}.
+\vspaceaftersubsection Modularity and compactness are measured in terms of mutual information, so they are agnostic to \emph{how} this information is encoded.
+Our third metric, explicitness, measures the extent to which the relationship between the sources and latents is simple (e.g., linear~\citep{kumar2018variational,eastwood2018framework,ridgeway2018learning,eastwood2023dci}).
+Since previous explicitness metrics have been rather ad hoc, we propose a formalism using the framework of predictive $\mathcal{V}$-information, a generalization of mutual information that specifies an allowable function class, denoted $\mathcal{V}$, for the computation of information~\cite{xu2020theory}.
 We first estimate the predictive $\mathcal{V}$-information of each source $\var{\source}_i$ given \emph{all} latents $\var{\latent}$:

 This requires estimating the predictive conditional $\mathcal{V}$-entropy

 and the marginal $\mathcal{V}$-entropy of the source